 - (1) at the time the application was filed, did the inventor possess a best mode for practicing the invention; and

 See MPEP § 2165 et seq. for additional guidance.
 Deficiencies related to disclosure of the best mode for carrying out the claimed invention are not usually encountered during examination of an application because evidence to support such a deficiency is seldom in the record.
 Fonar Corp. v.
 General Elec.
-Co., 107 F.3d 1543, 1548-49, 41 USPQ2d at 1804-05.V.
-DETERMINE WHETHER THE CLAIMED INVENTION COMPLIES WITH 35 U.S.C.
-102 AND 103
+Co., 107 F.3d 1543, 1548-49, 41 USPQ2d 1801, 1804-05 (Fed.
+Cir.
+1997).

 Reviewing a claimed invention for compliance with 35 U.S.C.
 102 and 35 U.S.C.103 begins with a comparison of the claimed subject matter to what is known in the prior art.
-See MPEP § 2131 - MPEP § 2146 and for specific guidance on patentability determinations under 35 U.S.C.
+See MPEP §§ 2131 - 2146 and MPEP §§ 2150 - 2159 for specific guidance on patentability determinations under 35 U.S.C.
 102 and 35 U.S.C.
 103. If no differences are found between the claimed invention and the prior art, then the claimed invention lacks novelty and is to be rejected by USPTO personnel under 35 U.S.C.
 102. Once differences are identified between the claimed invention and the prior art, those differences must be assessed and resolved in light of the knowledge possessed by a person of ordinary skill in the art.
-Against this backdrop, one must determine whether the invention would have been obvious.
+Against this backdrop, one must determine whether the invention would have been obvious to one of ordinary skill in the art.
 If not, the claimed invention satisfies 35 U.S.C.
 103.